nchase/css/on-input-styles.md

 # The One About Styling 'Replaced' Elements (e.g. `<input />` elements)

 Inputs are challenging to style.
-That's almost all I have to say about that, but let's dive into the specification a little bit.
+Let's dive into the specification a little bit to find out why.

 Inputs belong to a special class of element called ["replaced"](http://www.w3.org/TR/CSS21/conform.html#replaced-element) elements.

 "Replaced" elements live outside of the scope of CSS and usually handle some special purpose (e.g. user input).
 They're handed off from the browser to the host operating system to be presented.
-On top of this, some of the styles that we _can_ control are given special rules by default, rules that may not cooperate with our base styles.
+On top of this, some of the styles that we _can_ control are given special per-browser rules by default.
+These rules may not cooperate with our base styles.

 `font-size: inherit` and `font-family: inherit;` on `<input/>` elements will go a long way toward delivering the styling that you actually want